toby3d/telegraph/README.md

 `import "github.com/toby3d/telegraph"`

 ## Example
-This is an example of "quick start", which shows **how to create a new account** for future pages, as well as **creating a [first simple page](http://telegra.ph/My-awesome-page-12-24-9)** with the name, picture and signature:
+This is an example of "quick start", which shows **how to create a new account** for future pages, as well as **creating a [first simple page](http://telegra.ph/My-super-awesome-page-12-25)** with text, picture, video and signature:
 ```go
 package main